bsenftner/miniCMS/README.md

 Earlier experiments with an 'AI Attorney' proved quite useful.
 That same 'AI Attorney' is now the default chatbot when creating a project.
-Chatbots are provate to a project, as are their exchanges (conversations.)
+Chatbots are private to a project, as are their exchanges (conversations.)
+An example of a custom chatbot might be one tuned with Legal Spanish to Legal English translation.

 MiniCMS Features: